 How Is an EIDL Grant Different from an EIDL Loan?

 While an EIDL business loan can be for as much as $2 million (usually) and must be repaid, the EIDL advance is for up to $10,000 and completely forgivable, making it a grant.
 The initial $10 billion provided by the CARES Act for these grants was quickly depleted, and as noted earlier, the additional $10 billion authorized by the interim bill just for these grants is now gone.

 When the program for advances was still open, a business didn’t actually need to be approved for an EIDL loan to be eligible to receive an EIDL advance.
 As long as your business was eligible for the program in general, you could receive an EIDL advance.
 It took about three days after you apply for it to receive the advance.

 If the EIDL advance is forgiven, it becomes a grant and does not need to be repaid.
 As long as a business uses the funds to cover payroll, paid leave for employees, healthcare costs, operating expenses and anything else related to the COVID-19 pandemic, the advance is forgiven and no repayment is required.
 The grant is primarily meant to help businesses maintain their workforce.

 Having a strong financial plan in place can help to ensure your business survives these difficult times.
 Talk to a financial advisor today.

 What Organizations Are Eligible for an EIDL Grant?

 When grants were still available, every company eligible for the EIDL program was eligible to receive an EIDL grant.
 Companies and organizations must have been in business by Jan.
 31, 2020 in order to be eligible.
-The list of eligible organizations has been expanded to include businesses with less than 500 employees, nonprofits, tribal businesses, cooperatives, employee stock ownership plans (ESOPs), sole proprietors, independent contractors and agricultural enterprises (businesses engaged in the legal production of food and fiber, ranching, raising of livestock, aquaculture and all other farming—and agriculture-related industries).
+The list of eligible organizations include businesses with less than 300 employees, nonprofits, tribal businesses, cooperatives, employee stock ownership plans (ESOPs), sole proprietors, independent contractors and agricultural enterprises (businesses engaged in the legal production of food and fiber, ranching, raising of livestock, aquaculture and all other farming—and agriculture-related industries).